david-rojo/davidrojo.eu/README.md

 This file is used in order to allow that html files can be used as links without extensions, for example: [https://davidrojo.eu/spanish](https://davidrojo.eu/spanish)

+## Customization

+This webpage is a customization of the html template available in [david-rojo/personal-webpage-template](https://github.com/david-rojo/personal-webpage-template)

 ## Author

 [David Rojo (@david-rojo)](https://github.com/david-rojo)